wassimseif/wassimseifeddine.github.io/_pages/about.md

   - /about.html
 ---

 Hi this is Wassim Seifeddine.
-The coolest guy ever
+The coolest guy ever.
+Currently I'm a Research intern at [INRIA](https://www.inria.fr/fr) working on putting machine learning model on tiny devices.